What is Louis C.K.'s net worth and salary?

 Success as a Standup Comedian

-In the mid-2000s, Louis C.K. switched his focus back towards his true passion: stand-up comedy.
+In the mid-2000s, Louis C.K. switched his focus back toward his true passion: stand-up comedy.
 He once again released a comedy special in 2005 and toured with other well-known comedians in 2007.
 Later that year, the comedian released another special – his first hour-long release.
-He repeated the feat in 2008 and was nominated for an Emmy in reward.
+He repeated the feat in 2008 and was nominated for an Emmy as a reward.
 Prior to 2009, Louis C.K. had been releasing his specials through networks such as HBO.
 When he released the concert film Hilarious, he produced it independently and sold it to Epix and Comedy Central.

 Another major breakthrough came when FX picked up the comedian's TV series, which was called Louie.
 The show helped Louis C.K. win multiple Emmys.
 He also released more comedy specials during this time and continued to act in movies such as American Hustle and Trumbo.
 From 2016 onwards, the comedian shifted back towards creating his own films and related projects.
 Many of these projects would be canceled after he was embroiled in controversy.